-Social sciences and arts courses (apart from modern languages degrees) take three years to complete and lead to a bachelor's (BA, BSc or LLB) degree.
+Most social sciences and arts courses take three years to complete and lead to a bachelor's degree (BA, BSc or LLB).

-Most science, engineering and some medical sciences schools offer a choice of four-year integrated master's (MEng, MSci) or three-year bachelor's (BEng, BSc) courses.
-If you are in doubt about which course to choose, we recommend that you apply for the master's course to secure four years of financial support, since funding bodies may refuse a subsequent extension of study.
+Most science, engineering and some medical sciences courses offer a four-year integrated master's (MEng, MSci) or three-year bachelor's (BEng, BSc) course.
+If you are unsure about which course to choose, we recommend that you apply for the integrated master's course to secure four years of financial support.

 Dentistry, medicine and veterinary science degrees usually take five years to complete.

-Our courses have a modular structure made up of mandatory and optional units chosen from within your subject area.
+Our courses are made up of mandatory and optional units for you to choose from within your subject area.
 You may also be able to take one or more units in a different subject enabling you to explore your interests in other areas of study.

 Courses with Study in Industry

-A number of our science, medical science and engineering courses include a year of industrial experience.
-The first two years of these courses are normally the same as the corresponding honours degree courses.
-The third year is spent gaining valuable experience in industry, before resuming your course for your fourth and final year.
+Many of our courses include a year of industrial experience.
+You'll spend the first two years studying before gaining valuable experience in industry during your third year.
+You'll resume the course for your fourth and final year.